‹ Back to Insights

 • And on and on

-These failures seem pretty distinct from each other and span many industries, but they all have one thing in common - a bond did not hold.
+These failures seem pretty distinct from each other and span many industries, but they all have one thing in common - a bond did not hold as expected.

-So no matter what kind of production process a manufacturer is using there are principles that can lead them to the root cause of adhesion issues to prevent them from occurring in the first place, or to put a stop to ones that already exist.
+So, no matter what kind of manufacturing process a business is using, there are principles that can lead them to the root cause of adhesive bonding issues to prevent them from occurring in the first place or to put a stop to ones that already exist.

-One of the first hurdles manufacturers run into is when they begin investigating the origins of adhesion problems they only look at the joint or the material.
-Now, this can tell you a lot but it’s only the beginning of the story.
-Looking at the failure itself lets you know where in the material system the failure is occurring.
-If the substrate is breaking or the adhesive is disintegrating then the answer might be to replace these with something stronger and more appropriate for the application.
+One of the first hurdles manufacturers run into is when they begin investigating the origins of adhesive bonding problems; they only look at the adhesive joint or the material.
+Now, this can tell you a lot, but it’s only the beginning of the story.
+Examining the failure in adhesive bonding provides insights into the specific location of the failure within the material system.
+If the substrate is experiencing breakage or the adhesive is deteriorating, it may be necessary to substitute them with more robust and suitable alternatives for the particular application.

-If the failure is occurring at the interface of the bond then most manufacturers will rightly assume that this is probably a cleaning issue.
-To solve the problem, though, they will blindly add cleaning or treatment steps, hoping that the cleaning issue is taken care of.
-It’s logical to think that if a surface isn’t clean and there is already equipment being used to clean and treat the materials, then why not just send the unclean parts back through these processes.
-That would be a great solution if it is definitively known that the root cause of the failure is contamination that can be removed by these cleaning and treatment processes.
+If the failure is occurring at the interface of the bond, then most manufacturers will rightly assume that this is probably a cleaning issue.
+To solve the problem, though, they will blindly add cleaning or surface treatment steps, hoping that the adhesive bonding issue is taken care of.
+It is reasonable to assume that if a surface is not clean and there is already equipment being utilized for surface preparation to clean and treat the materials, then it would be practical to send the unclean parts back through these processes.
+That would be a great solution if it is definitively known that the root cause of the failure is contamination that can be removed by these cleaning and surface treatment processes.

 Go Back to the Beginning

-The best way to get to the source of adhesion issues, even if you’re still in the New Product Development stage, is to go all the way upstream.
+The best way to get to the source of adhesive bonding issues, even if you’re still in the New Product Development stage, is to go all the way upstream.

-The truth is, adhesion processes are much more involved than just the obvious steps where surface manipulation and bonding operations take place.
+The truth is, joining techniques and bonding processes are much more involved than just the obvious steps where surface manipulation and bonding operations take place.
 The adhesion process spans the full life of all materials involved in the application.
 This includes what occurs before the parts and components even enter the production facility.

-When manufacturers continuously measure and monitor the incoming surface quality of their components then they can immediately detect outliers and take action before the material is processed.
+When manufacturers continuously measure and monitor the incoming surface quality of their components, they can immediately detect outliers and take action before the material is processed.

 Get the Full Scope